 Can Low Testosterone (Low T) Cause Erectile Dysfunction?

 While low T isn't the only cause of erectile dysfunction, the two do seem to be connected.
 However, the connection between low testosterone and erectile dysfunction is complicated.
-Researchers believe two are connected because they both seem to coincide as a man ages.
+Researchers believe the two are connected because they both seem to coincide as a man ages.
 However, some men with low testosterone continue to produce healthy erections.

 Symptoms of erectile dysfunction include erections that are too soft for sexual intercourse, erections that last only briefly, and an inability to achieve erections.
 Men who cannot have or maintain an erection at least 75% of the time that they attempt sex are considered to have erectile dysfunction.